 Cancer is the uncontrolled growth of cells due to genetic mutations in the differentiation of regulatory genes.
 Tyrosine kinase is an enzyme that signals the cycle of cell differentiation.
 The mutation in expression genes leads to overexpression, resulting in the uncontrolled proliferation of tumor cells.
 Tyrosine kinase inhibitors are small molecules that bind to the kinase enzyme receptor site available on the cell surface.

 The global market is experiencing expansion at a substantially higher rate of growth due to an increase in health care expenditure and an elevated prevalence of cancer worldwide.
-According to a recent study revealed by researchers at the American Cancer Society states that in the U.S., at least 42%, that is 740,000 cancer cases are newly diagnosed in 2019.
+A recent study revealed by researchers at the American Cancer Society states that in the U.S., at least 42%, that is 740,000 cancer cases are newly diagnosed in 2019.
 Similarly, as per the National Cancer Institute, around 1,735,350 new cancer cases were diagnosed in the U.S., and 609,640 people died from the disease in 2018.

 Tyrosine kinase inhibitors (TKIs) offer umpteen benefits over chemotherapy and radiotherapy.
 Additionally, the expanding indications of existing and pipeline on TKIs have expanded the indication areas of tyrosine kinase inhibitors in order to address numerous unmet needs.
 The clinical pipeline of ERBB 3 is quite strong, which is expected to boost the entry of competitive products in the years to come.